vuestorefront/shopware-pwa/docs/contribution/CONTRIBUTING.md

 Repository has Pull Request preview feature.
 When you create a new Pull Request we're rebuilding packages to provide preview of your changes.
 Feature uses cache strategy to provide efficient and fast previews.
 Cache strategy is documented for every package:

-- CLI - we're using here hash from yarn.lock file and hash from cli directory.
+- CLI - we're using here hash from yarn.lock file and hash from packages/cli directory.
 If any of those has changed - it should be rebuild.
-- composables - we're using here hash from yarn.lock file and hash from cli directory.
+- composables - we're using here hash from yarn.lock file and hash from packages/composables directory.
 If any of those has changed - it should be rebuild.
 - default-theme - this package is not hashed as it is published as raw source and linked locally during preview.
-- helpers - we're using here hash from yarn.lock file and hash from cli directory.
+- helpers - we're using here hash from yarn.lock file and hash from packages/helpers directory.
 If any of those has changed - it should be rebuild.
-- nuxt-module - we're using here hash from yarn.lock file and hash from cli directory.
+- nuxt-module - we're using here hash from yarn.lock file and hash from packages/nuxt-module directory.
 If any of those has changed - it should be rebuild.
-- shopware-6-client - we're using here hash from yarn.lock file and hash from cli directory.
+- shopware-6-client - we're using here hash from yarn.lock file and hash from packages/shopware-6-client directory.
 If any of those has changed - it should be rebuild.
-- test-project - currently not cached
+- test-project - we're using here hash from yarn.lock file and hash from packages/cli directory, as project should be generated from scratch only when CLI or dependencies have changed.

 ::: warning PR Preview from forked repos
 Currently, we're do not chave PR preview working for Pull Reequests comming from forked repos.
 Do not worry, wee're working on that.